artusoma/pyodenn/README.md

 # DiffSys
-A module for Python that models solar systems and other space systems.
-The module will include much more in the future.
+A module for Python that solves simple first and second order differential equations using neural networks.